let-def/texpresso/WASM-ENGINE.md

   (target set after the Phase 0 measurement).

 ## 9. Open questions
-- Full-copy snapshot cost vs mprotect dirty-tracking on real documents — the linear memory is mmap fixed-base, so mprotect COW is a drop-in optimization.
+- mprotect COW is in (18/1084 pages dirtied for a full typeset).
+Remaining: the engine stack is still full-copy — track its used extent (via saved SP) if the 32 MiB copy shows up in per-keystroke latency.
-- COW granularity vs snapshot frequency — page-level dirty tracking cost.
+- COW granularity vs snapshot frequency on larger real documents.
 - Host I/O state at rollback: file positions/open-fds must be snapshotted too (the proof defers closes + resets positions; texpresso's VFS owns this).
 - luatex build complexity under emscripten (heaviest engine).